 Sleep deprivation, sleep apnea, and other sleep conditions have also been connected to RLS.
 Reducing and eliminating risk factors like these can offer some relief to RLS sufferers.

 Risk Factors for Restless Legs Syndrome

-There has been more and more evidence to suggest that people are born with a genetic predisposition towards developing Restless Legs Syndrome, especially for early-onset Restless Legs Syndrome, which sets in before 40.
+There has been more and more evidence suggesting that people are born with a genetic predisposition towards developing Restless Legs Syndrome, especially for early-onset Restless Legs Syndrome, which sets in before 40.
 Around half of all RLS, cases are thought to be related to genetics.

 Another risk factor of RLS is a central dopaminergic dysfunction.
 To put it simply, it means there are problems in the pathways that allow for dopamine to move through the brain.
 Given that dopamine is needed for muscle movement, disruption to these pathways can be a big factor in RLS.
 Another major risk factor for RLS is a deficiency of iron in the brain.
-Even people with regular levels of iron can develop RLS is their brain in particular doesn’t have enough of this vital micronutrient.
+Even people with regular levels of iron can develop RLS is their brain, particularly if there is not enough micronutrient.